dkundih/alunari/README.md

 **A word from the author!**

-The library itself, it's maintenance, updates and stability, logo, videos, promotional materials and everything associated with duality are done by **David Kundih** from **Croatia**.
+The library itself, its maintenance, updates and stability, logo, videos, promotional materials and everything associated with duality are done by **David Kundih** from **Croatia**.

 <h1 align='center'> Hi! :wave:</h1>